Pseudophilautus dayawansai

 Pseudophilautus dayawansai (Dayawansa's shrub frog) is a species of frog in the family Rhacophoridae, endemic to Sri Lanka.

 Its natural habitats are wet lowland forests of Sri Lanka.
 It is threatened by habitat loss.
+People have observed it perched in shrubs as high as 2 meters above the ground.
 It is one of the 8 species of rhacophorids that was discovered from Adam's Peak recently.
+Scientists know it exclusively from the type locality: Sripada Peak in the Peak Wilderness, 1679 meters above sea level.

 Etymology

 The frog was named after Dr. Nihal Dayawansa, a senior lecturer in zoology in University of Colombo.

 Description

-This species can easily identified by yellow patches on eyes, snout and sides of the body.
-Three black rings on forehead and dorsum is brownish in color.
+The adult male frog measures 24.5 – 26.2 mm in snout-vent length and the adult female frog about 30.1 mm long.
+This species can be easily identified by yellow patches on eyes, snout, and sides of the body.
+There are black rings on forehead and dorsum is brownish in color.
+There is also a light brown mark on the back in the shape of a triangle.
+The skin of the dorsum is brown in color with darker brown marks.
+The legs are dark brown with some maroon color.